polagoab/oci-revision-tagger-action/README.md

 ### `image`

 **Required** The image to process.
+If this input parameter is an array of images, all images will be processed

 ### `digest`

 The digest of the given image or empty if the version did not exists before the build.
+When the input image is an array, the digest needs to be an array of the same size where each element matches the corresponding image entry.

 ### `strategy`